paveltimofeev/screens.io/tasklist.md

 - Auth proxy should not store passwords in plain text
 - **------------ MVP MILESTONE ------------**

+- Run Scenario(s) by Id, not by label, because different project should be able to have the same label sometimes.
 - Feature Requests button or link to feedback form / poll
 - Backend: resize images for ui cards (sm, md, lg)
 - Frontend: Check on FF/Opeara/Edge.
 Egde - shadows, status-label, toggle animation, flex alignment (IE11 - too many bugs, too expensive to support)